Christmas Travel Guide

 First, why are Christmas flights so expensive?

-• If you have flexible vacation time and keeping flights cheap is a priority, we’d strongly advise buying flights around Christmas and traveling a different time of year.
+- If you have flexible vacation time, keeping flights cheap is a priority, and you don't have to be anywhere specific for the holiday, we’d strongly advise against buying flights around Christmas and traveling a different time of year.
 Even if you really want to travel in the winter, the end of November/beginning of December and January/February tend to be some of the least expensive periods for flights.

 When is the best time to book Christmas flights?

-Timing-wise, you want what we call the Goldilocks Window, so you should aim to book 5-10 months in advance of travel for a holiday trip.
+Timing-wise, you want what we call the Goldilocks Window, so you should aim to book 3–7 months ahead for a domestic trip during the holiday season and 4-10 months ahead for an international trip.
 That is far earlier than most other people book flights, so you have a better chance of getting the cheap seats.
 Still, it's not a good idea to book just any old fare in February through July.
 When a particularly good fare pop ups up—and they’re most likely to during that period—that’s the ideal time to book.

 >> Read our Ultimate Guide to Finding Cheap Flights